Sarveshmrao/smr-status/content/issues/2020-10-24-new-tickets-are-not-being-created.md

 severity: down
 ---
 *Investigating* - We are investigating a potential issue that has made our bot not respond to new support tickets.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.

+*Update* - This component making this issue has been found and a fix is being pushed.